+GHG concerned: CO,, CH,

-GHG concerned: CO2, CH4 Category of the measure: regulation and economics Status: effective since 29 June 2017 Considered in: With Measures (WM) Scenario
+Category of the measure: regulation and economics

+Status: effective since 29 June 2017

 3.5.2.
 Industrial Processes and Products Use Sector

 Over the last twenty years, a number of policies related to monitoring and reduction of GHG emissions in the IPPU sector have been approved and are in the process of being developed.
 The most relevant are listed below.
 The list does not include policies promoting energy efficiency and green economy mentioned above that also have an impact on the industrial sector.